beyond-the-cloud-dev/sosl-lib/website/docs/docs/basic-features.md

 }
 ```

-Then in test simply pass data you want to get from Selector to `SOQL.setMock(id, data)` method.
+Then in test simply pass data you want to get from Selector to `SOSL.setMock(id, data)` method.
 Acceptable formats are: `List<SObject>` or `SObject`.
 Then during execution Selector will return desired data.

 ### List of records